 Storage size would depend on the user’s needs.
 If you need a phone which you can store high-resolution movies with, then consider buying a phone with more space.
 Both Samsung and Apple are good options with large storage sizes.
 Samsung, however, comes with a MicroSD expansion slot which increases your phone’s storage limit.

 Mobile App Development: Android (Samsung) vs iOS (Apple)

 The rivalry between Apple vs Samsung does not cover the smartphone features alone.
 Their battle reaches even to their operating systems.

 All smartphone users enjoy different mobile applications that enable them to communicate, learn, and keep entertained.
 Even though these applications are similar, mobile applications are developed differently.
 Why?
 Because they use a different operating system.
 Apple smartphones use iOS, a native operating system created solely for Apple hardware or devices.
 Samsung, on the other hand, uses the Android operating system, a widely used operating system by most smartphone manufacturers.

 Though Android and iOS are both operating systems, a huge difference in development lies in how they are developed.
 Starting with the programming language used to develop each operating system; mobile applications developed on Android are programmed in Java, a widely used and very popular programming language.
-Though very much popular, Java requires a lot of codes to be written which takes too much time and effort to code.
+Though very popular, Java requires a lot of codes to be written which takes too much time and effort to code.

 Kotlin is the alternative coding language used to develop Android-based applications.
 Compared to Java, Kotlin is much easier to read and its coding is more efficient.
-For iOS, the first programming language used to develop Apple is the Object-C. Later on, Apple launched its very own programming language, Swift.
+For iOS, the first programming language used to develop Apple is Object-C. Later on, Apple launched its very own programming language, Swift.
 This iOS programming language is known for its easy-to-use feature compared to its predecessor.

 Time and Cost